Xavier Serra: Life and education

 Xavier Serra was born in Barcelona (Catalonia, Spain) and from a very young age he maintained a dual interest in music and science.
 He started musical studies when he was 11 years old, studying classical guitar and cello at the Conservatory of Barcelona (graduated in guitar in 1981) and then he combined those studies with the studies of Biology at the University of Barcelona (BSc in Biology in 1981).

 After completing his undergraduate education and with a scholarship from a Catalan bank, he continued his studies in the USA.
-He did a Master in Music at Florida State University (graduated with honors in 1983), where he was able to combine music performance with a formal education in computer music in one of the few centers that at that time offered this possibility.
+He did a Master in Music at Florida State University (graduated with honours in 1983), where he was able to combine music performance with a formal education in computer music in one of the few centres that at that time offered this possibility.
 In 1983 he obtained a Fulbright scholarship to do a PhD and was accepted at Stanford University to work at the Center for Computer Research in Music and Acoustics (CCRMA), specializing in audio signal processing for music applications.
 At CCRMA, he studied with pioneers in the field like John Chowning, Max Mathews and Julius Smith.
 Xavier Serra obtained his PhD in 1989 with a thesis entitled: A System for Sound Analysis/Transformation/Synthesis based on a Deterministic plus Stochastic Decomposition.
 Out of the thesis, Stanford University obtained a patent and a number of relevant academic articles were published.
-Serra's thesis was recognized as an important contribution in the field of Sound and Music Computing, being cited by several hundred academic publications in the next few years and obtaining a wide recognition from the research community.
+Serra's thesis was recognized as an important contribution to the field of Sound and Music Computing, being cited by several hundred academic publications in the next few years and obtaining wide recognition from the research community.

 Career

-After obtaining the PhD, Xavier Serra was hired by the Japanese company Yamaha at a research center that the company established in California, Yamaha Music Technologies.
-There he continued for two years his research on audio processing applied to sound synthesis, working specially with the singing voice.
+After obtaining the PhD, Xavier Serra was hired by the Japanese company Yamaha at a research centre that the company established in California, Yamaha Music Technologies.
+There he continued for two years his research on audio processing applied to sound synthesis, working especially with the singing voice.

 In 1991 Xavier Serra obtained a grant from the Spanish Government to return to Barcelona with the goal to promote there the field of Sound and Music Computing.
-He became the executive director of Phonos Foundation and from that position he promoted new education and research initiatives.
+He became the executive director of Phonos Foundation and from that position, he promoted new education and research initiatives.
 He joined the Universitat Pompeu Fabra in 1994 and established the Music Technology Group.
 He also helped in creating the Escola Superior de Music de Catalunya, where he established the Department of Sonology.